Who we are and how we can serve you.

 Topics: Strategic and Business Planning, Entrepreneurship, Small Business Ownership, Design Thinking, Community Building, Dealing with Addiction in the Family.

 Catherine serves on the Board of Directors for REMERGE.
 She hails from sunny Florida but has made Atlanta her home.
 She has a B.S. in Communications from Florida State University and a Masters in Public Administration from Georgia State University.
-She is currently a Corporate Partnerships Manager for Habitat for Humanity International in Atlanta, GA.
+She is currently a Senior Specialist for Neighborhood Revitalization for Habitat for Humanity International in Atlanta, GA.
 She has worked at organizations that fight for women’s and children’s health and rights, advocate against sex trafficking, and promote the arts.
 She is most passionate about justice and community development.
+Catherine and her husband Peter live in Atlanta.

 Topics: Resource Development, Board Management, Project Management, Grant Writing, Housing